 For several years he served as an examiner for the Overseas Lawyers’ Qualifying Examination.

-In August 2017 he was appointed as Director of the Faculty’s Postgraduate Certificate in Laws Programme.
+From 2017 to 2021 he served as Director of the Faculty’s Postgraduate Certificate in Laws Programme.

 EDUCATIONAL AND PROFESSIONAL QUALIFICATIONS